 across the country in the ABC hit Castle.

-He now has a lead role on the AMC cable network program Turn, recently renewed for its third season.
+He now has a lead role on the AMC cable network program Turn, recently renewed for its fourth season.

 Tyler Ferguson.
 Now there’s a name for you.
 Cast by Cline when he was only 22

 in a production of Hello Dolly as

 Barnaby, and seen by over 8,000 people here in Media, this young man went on to